-Security engineer performing vulnerability assessment and code hardening checks.
+Security engineer performing vulnerability assessment, taint analysis, and code hardening checks using CPG-powered analysis.

 Table of Contents¶